 Eggs are white, rough-surfaced, and about 3mm in length.
 Some sources say it takes about 30 days for eggs to hatch.
 Other sources say it may take a year.
 Once the eggs have hatched, the nymphs emerge as miniature versions of adults.
 Coloration is often more simplistic without bands of black and yellow.
 Nymphs will go through up to eleven molts or instar phases.
 Nymphs molt on their backs and will eat the shed skin once done.

 It may take two years from egg to adult.
 Adult lifespan is debated.
 Some say adults live for 2–6 months.
-Others say they can live 2–3 years.
+Others say they can live for 2–3 years.

 Author note: I have read that keeping eggs at 74F or slightly cooler and in a moist substrate may be the key to getting eggs to hatch.
-It is usually easy to get them to mate and for the female to lay eggs but the eggs never hatch or the few nymphs that do hatch do not thrive.
+It is usually easy to get them to mate and for the female to lay eggs, but the eggs never hatch, or the few nymphs that do hatch do not thrive.